 Do not prepay your ticket.
 Prepaying a ticket is an admission of guilt and a conviction will be reported to the DMV.
 It is advisable to get a consultation with a competent and experienced traffic defense attorney about your case.
 There are many ways a lawyer can help you avoid a Speeding conviction.

 It is possible in many counties to get the Speeding charge deferred for dismissal by agreement with the prosecutor (Commonwealth Attorney).
 This agreement allows the charge to be dismissed upon completion of a driver improvement course and payment of court costs.
 A conviction is thus never reported to the Division of Motor Vehicles and insurance rates are not affected.
 If the attorney can negotiate this agreement, the case is continued and the client is given a couple of months to complete the course and pay the costs.
 Once the Court receives an original certificate of course completion, the case is dismissed.
 Prince William County, for instance, participates in this program.
 Fairfax County does not participate in this program.

 If you need help with a pending Speeding charge, contact the Law Office of Wilfred W. Yeargan.
 He will help evaluate your case and give free advice about how to handle the matter.
-His law office has flexible hours and is available to meet on weekends.
+The law office charges reasonable flat fees to handle traffic infractions in the General District Courts.
+The law office has flexible hours and is available to meet on weekends.